 Michigan City, Indiana

-Michigan City Area Schools, based in Michigan City, Indiana, next to Lake Michigan, got its transportation department together and created a video that highlights the importance of stopping for school buses.
+Michigan City Area Schools, based in Michigan City, Indiana, next to Lake Michigan, gathered its transportation department together and created a video that highlights the importance of stopping for school buses.

 The video started by saying, “On just one day, April 23, 2019, Michigan City Area Schools bus drivers recorded 30 motorists ignoring their extended stop arms.”
 The video continued by noting, “Please.
 STOP, before you hurt a child.
 (It’s the law.)”